yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 The apples of Shimla are tastier than those of
 Ooty.
 [Correct]

-# # RULE 114: The words “One of the, either of, neither of, and each of” are always followed
+# RULE 114: The words “One of the, either of, neither of, and each of” are always followed

 by plural nouns.

-## Examples
+Examples:-
 One of the student was selected to visit NASA.
 [Incorrect]
 One of the students was selected to visit